Opus (Yugoslav band): Band history

+After serving his army stint, in 1973, Okrugić formed Opus with guitarist Miodrag "Bata" Kostić (a former Terusi and YU Grupa member), bass guitarist Dušan Ćućuz (a former Džentlmeni member) and drummer Velibor "Boka" Boganović (a former YU Grupa member).
+The band chose their name after the song "Opus No. 1", which was written by Okrugić's during his work with YU Grupa.
+The song was often performed live by YU Grupa, but never recorded.
+The band had only one performance in this lineup, on 11 November 1973, on the concert which was a part of the radio show Veče uz radio (Evening by the Radio) fifth anniversary celebration.
+Kostić returned to YU Grupa only several weeks after Opus live debut, and was replaced by Ljuba Sedlar, a former member of the bands Plamenih 5, Vizije (The Visions), Siluete, 3UP and Super Grupi (Super Groupie).
+The new lineup recorded the 7-inch single "Veče" ("Evening") and "Sam" ("Alone").
+However, the group soon disbanded, Ćućuz forming the symphonic rock band Tako.

 In 1975, Okrugić reformed Opus.
-The new lineup featured Slobodan Orlić (a former Plamenih 5, Siluete, Bitnici and Moira member, bass guitar), Ljubomir Jerković (drums) and Dušan Prelević (a former Korni Grupa member, vocals).
+The new lineup featured bass guitarist Slobodan Orlić, formerly of Plamenih 5, Siluete, Bitnici (The Beatniks) and Moira, drummer Ljubomir Jerković and vocalist Dušan Prelević, formerly of Korni Grupa.
 This lineup released the album Opus 1.
 The album, released in luxurious sleeve designed by Dragan S. Stefanović, featured symphonic rock-oriented songs.
-The album featured "Opus No. 1", renamed to "Opus \ Žena tame" ("Opus \ Woman of Darkness"), the songs "Dolina bisera" ("Valley of Pearls") and "Viđenje po Grigu" ("Seeing by Grieg"), released on the 7-inch single, and the song "Memento Mori", which featured Dah member Zlatko Manojlović on vocals.
-However, the album was not well received, as the critics expected more from the band on the basis of their live performances, and Opus disbanded once again.
+It featured "Opus No. 1", renamed to "Opus \ Žena tame" ("Opus \ Woman of Darkness"), the songs "Dolina bisera" ("Valley of Pearls") and "Viđenje po Grigu" ("Seeing by Grieg"), released on a 7-inch single, and the song "Memento Mori", which featured Dah frontman Zlatko Manojlović as guest vocalist.
+However, the album was not well received, as Yugoslav music critics expected more from the band on the basis of their live performances, and Opus disbanded once again.

 In 1977, Okrugić once again reformed Opus.
 The lineup featured Okrugić, Orlić, Želimir Vasić (drums) and Milan Matić (guitar).
 After the reunion, the band released the single "Ne dam da budeš srećna" ("I Won't Let You Be Happy") and went through numerous lineup changes.
 The last lineup featured Okrugić, Orlić, Vladan Dokić (drums), Zoran Dašić (guitar), Vidoja "Džindžer" Božinović (a former Pop Mašina member, guitar), and Dragan Baletić (a former Crni Biseri member, vocals).
+The last lineup of the band recorded three songs for the needs of Radio Belgrade, Okrugić's compositions "Vizionar" ("Visionary") and "Imala je sive i poštene oči" ("She Had Grey and Honest Eyes") and a cover of traditional song "Poji Mile volove na reci" ("Mile Is Watering the Oxen on the River").
 The band finally ended their activity in 1979.

 In 2013, Opus 1 was reissued on both CD and vinyl by Austrian record label Atlantide.